How To Build Your First Affiliate Website And Start Earning Online

 How Long Does It Take to Make Money?

 Affiliate marketing can be a slow build, especially at the start.
 Realistically, most new sites take several months to start showing regular commissions.
-The magic is in consistency; the more you learn and publish, the faster things compound.
+The magic is in consistency, the more you learn and publish, the faster things compound.

-What I’ve seen: content is like planting seeds.
-After a while, it starts to pop up everywhere, and visitors begin to trust your advice.
 It’s definitely not a get-rich-fast thing, but the payoff is worth sticking with.
 If you push through the first few quiet months, your efforts will eventually pay off.

 Common Beginner Mistakes